The Future is Flowing: Novel seawater Purification Techniques Research

 This method stands out for its energy efficiency and low operating costs.
 This makes it an attractive option for desalination.

-Imagine desalination plants powered by free and readily available sunlight.
+Imagine desalination plants powered by readily available energy with renewable energy.
 This is an active area of novel seawater purification techniques research and has the potential to revolutionize water purification.

 Unlocking the Potential of Biporous Membranes: A Closer Look